Notice: This page requires JavaScript to function properly.

 Merkle Root

-As we have mentioned before, Merkle root is a single hash that represents all the transactions included in the block.
-Computation of a Merkle root starts with the hashes of each transaction in a block.
-Double SHA-256 is used here as well.
+The Merkle root is a single hash that represents all transactions included in a block.
+Its computation begins with the hashes of each individual transaction, using double SHA-256.

-Each hash is then paired with another and they are hashed together to form a new hash.
-This process of pairing and hashing the new hashes continues until only one hash remains.
-The final hash is the Merkle root, representing all transactions in the block and ensuring their integrity by encoding the entire set of transactions into a single hash.
-Such process forms a Merkle tree.
+Each transaction hash is then paired with another, and the pair is hashed together to produce a new hash.
+This process of pairing and hashing continues layer by layer until only one hash remains.
+The final hash is the Merkle root, which encapsulates the entire set of transactions and ensures their integrity by encoding them into a single value.
+This hierarchical structure is known as a Merkle tree.

 As you can see, our block contains 6 transactions (each labeled as Tx) and via hashing and pairing new hashes a Merkle root is computed.